skayvanfar/eagle-eye/README.md

 # Introduction
 Welcome to Egle-Eye project.
-This project demonstrates how to build a microservice.
+This project demonstrates how to build a microservice. this is based on Spring Microservices in Action by JOHN CARNELL

 # Software needed
 1. Apache Maven (http://maven.apache.org).
 I used version 3.3.9 of the Maven.
 I chose Maven because, while other build tools like Gradle are extremely popular, Maven is still the pre-dominate build tool in use in the Java ecosystem.
 All of the code in this project have been compiled with Java version 1.8.